CyCoreSystems/dispatchers/README.md

 ## RBAC

-When role-based access control (RBAC) is enabled in kubernetes, `dispatchers` will need to run under a service account with access to the `endpoints` resource for the namespace(s) in which your dispatcher services exist.
+When role-based access control (RBAC) is enabled in kubernetes, `dispatchers` will need to run under a service account with access to the `endpointsices` resource for the namespace(s) in which your dispatcher services exist.

 Example RBAC Role for services in the `sip` namespace: